 SHO hospitals work together to reduce operating expenses by leveraging economies of scale through shared service and group purchasing arrangements.

-Suburban Health Organization serves its owners by providing a collaborative forum to facilitate desired integrations and outcomes, while allowing care to remain local and preserving deep-rooted ties to hospital communities.
+Suburban Health Organization serves its members by providing a collaborative forum to facilitate desired integrations and outcomes, while allowing care to remain local and preserving deep-rooted ties to hospital communities.

 Advocating For Our Hospitals